chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "PROJECT NOTE": "In IntentionsConfigurable.getDependencies, return listOf(com.intellij.codeInsight.intention.IntentionActionBean.EP_NAME) instead of ExtensionPointName.create(\"com.intellij.intentionAction\").",
     "NEW INSTRUCTION": "WHEN declaring Configurable EP dependencies THEN use IntentionActionBean.EP_NAME instead of raw EP string"
 }

+[2025-12-22 14:05] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "run_test",
+    "ERROR": "Invalid file name passed to configureByText", "ROOT CAUSE": "The test called myFixture.configureByText with 'pkg/__init__.py'; configureByText expects a simple file name, not a path.", "PROJECT NOTE": "To create files in subdirectories during tests, use myFixture.addFileToProject(\"pkg/__init__.py\", content) and then myFixture.configureFromExistingVirtualFile(file.virtualFile) or openFileInEditor.", "NEW INSTRUCTION": "WHEN creating test files in subdirectories THEN use addFileToProject and configureFromExistingVirtualFile"
+}

+[2025-12-22 14:06] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "run_test",
+    "ERROR": "Invalid file name for configureByText path", "ROOT CAUSE": "configureByText was invoked with 'pkg/__init__.py', which must be a plain file name without directories.", "PROJECT NOTE": "In CodeInsight tests, use addFileToProject for path-based files, then open via configureByFile; configureByText only accepts a simple filename.", "NEW INSTRUCTION": "WHEN path includes directories for configureByText THEN use addFileToProject and configureByFile" }

+[2025-12-22 14:07] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "run_test",
+    "ERROR": "Invalid file name passed to configureByText", "ROOT CAUSE": "configureByText was given a path ('pkg/__init__.py') instead of a plain filename.", "PROJECT NOTE": "With CodeInsightTestFixture, use addFileToProject for files in subdirectories and open them via configureByFile; configureByText expects just a filename.", "NEW INSTRUCTION": "WHEN test file name contains path separators THEN use addFileToProject and configureByFile" }